pypa/packaging.python.org/source/future.rst

 * getting this guide up to scratch, so the python.org docs can refer to it as the primary resource for developers wanting to distribute or install Python packagers

+..
+[1] Many items need be linked and expanded so this can made more accessible to regular python users.